RESOURCES REGARDING TRANSITION AND DETRANSITION

 In 2015, the NHS and all leading psychotherapy groups in the U.S. rightly ended talk therapy aimed at changing someone's sexual orientation or to reduce their attraction to others of the same sex - i.e. trying to 'convert' someone from being a homosexual.
 In 2015, Hamilton County, Ohio, and several other counties passed local “conversion therapy” bans to include “gender identity,” viewing this issue as exactly the same as attempted homosexual conversion.
 Now, in addition to sexual orientation, these laws forbid therapists from attempting to change someone's gender identity.
 It is important to understand how these conversion therapy bans including gender identity have progressed.

-In Ohio, for example, there are several counties (city of Cincinnati) that have these bans and actively punish psychologists for trying to align a young person’s mind with biological reality, instead forcing therapists to treat healthy puberty and the pangs of being a teenager as a disease.
+In Ohio, for example, there WERE several counties (city of Cincinnati) that had bans and actively punished psychologists for trying to align align a young person’s mind with biological reality.
+These bans are now defunct due to HB68 and HB8.
+Report any medical professional

 It is important to understand that the health of children is regulated by the state, not county officials.
 This false narrative is activist